• Skip to primary navigation

 I used to hardly ever make lasagna.
 Boiling the lasagna noodles added too much time to the whole affair, and this coming from someone who loves to be in the kitchen!
 My resistance was long before no boil lasagna noodles were even heard of.

 Funny thing, though, I was always confused about if I had to buy “no boil” labeled noodles or if I could just cook the dry noodles in the lasagna with a little recipe tweaking.
-But with time and making lots of veggie lasagnas, I learned that by adding just a bit of water to the sauce mixture, I could simply add the dry lasagna noodles to the lasagna, cover and bake.
+But with practice making lots of veggie lasagnas, I learned how to cut this extra step out and save a bit of time while making time intensive homemade lasagna.

 Ingredients for the spinach and mushroom lasagna and chopped mushrooms on a cutting board.
 Pesto Ricotta mixed in a bowl.
 Sautéed mushrooms in a pan.
 Tomato sauce and sautéed mushrooms in a pan.

-Since I ate gluten free for a trial period, I’ve tried a few new to me gluten free lasagna noodles in this no boil lasagna recipe.
-These are my favorite:
+Since I ate gluten free for a trial period, I’ve tried both gluten free and gluten full lasagna noodles in this spinach mushroom lasagna recipe.
+These are my favorites:

 • Tinkyada Organic Brown Rice Pasta Lasagne: dry noodles